Chan Mah Phee: Philanthropic work

-Chan Mah Phee and Daw Aye Mya built a Tazaung at the Shwedagon Pagoda.
-They also offered Satu-ditha at the Tabaung Festival.
+Chan Mah Phee and Daw Aye Mya built a tazaung at the Shwedagon Pagoda.
+They also offered satuditha at the Tabaung festival.
 They also donated to build Hwa Kyone High School (later known as No 3 Regional College / Kyimyindine Campus, Rangoon University).
 They built Chan Mah Phee hospital in Ahlon where a street was named in his honor.
+In 1903, he financed the substantial expansion of Kheng Hock Keong, a Hokkien temple in Yangon.

 Legacy

 The Chan Ma Phee hall of Shwedagon Pagoda was named in his honor in recognition of his patronage and financial contributions to the temple.
+He married Aye Mya, the daughter of rice farmers in a Rangoon suburb.
 Chan Mah Phee's second son, Chan Chor Khine inherited and expanded his father's businesses.
 Chan Chor Khine was educated at St. Paul's High School, Rangoon.